Manage your child's health with MyChart.

 How to tell if your baby is getting enough milk

 Newborns have small stomachs that are not much bigger than an almond.
 Babies need to feed every few hours.
 It is normal for new babies to feed 8 to 12 times every 24 hours.

 If you do not think your baby is getting enough milk, call your baby's health care provider or lactation consultant.

-most babies gain from four to eight ounces a week.
+Your baby should regain her birth weight in 10 to 14 days.
+After that, most babies gain from four to eight ounces a week.